knut-erik/prez/oss_edc19/oss.md

 -> # 1997 - The Awakening <-
 ===

-		- Slackware 3.2 - 10 x 3,5" Floppy disks
+		- From OS/2 => Slackware 3.2 - 10 x 3,5" Floppy disks
         - `make` - for installing software
-        - Modifications to the Linux kernel
+        - Mod and build the Linux kernel
-        - GPL - General Public License
+        - GPL - General Public License & FSF.org

         - The _experience_ of neverending possibilities
         - Continuously _learning_ from a diverse community
         - Passion for outcompeting proprietary / no vendor lock-in
+        - The four freedoms - more than just code

 ---
 -> # The four essential freedoms <-